 - Long-lasting.
 Chemical pesticides are useful, but they can only do so much.
 After some time, they become less effective as pests develop resistance.
 Natural pest control methods, on the other hand, can stay active for a longer time.

 - Cost-effective.
-According to a study conducted by the Montana State University, for $1 invested in biological pest control, an average of $32 returns in benefits.
+According to a study conducted, for $1 invested in biological pest control, an average of $32 returns in benefits.
 Meanwhile, chemical controls average only $2.50 in benefits for each $1 invested.

 Natural Pest Control Methods Against Thrips